Jiachenn99/CW2_AIM/README.md

 # CW2_AIM
-Incorporation of Memetic Algorithms on the MNIST set.
+Incorporation of Memetic Algorithms on the MNIST dataset.